First-principles determination of the phonon-point defect scattering and thermal transport due to fission products in ThO2: Simulation details

 All point defects considered in this work were created in a 5 × 5 × 5 supercell.
-For vacancy defects, we removed a Th and O atom from their lattice position.
-We built the substitutional defects by replacing on Th atom by the corresponding fission products.
+For vacancy defects, we removed a Th or O atom from their lattice position.
+We built the substitutional defects by replacing a Th atom by the corresponding fission products.
 The Schottky defects were formed by removing a unit of ThO$_{2}$ in the three-bound configuration of the SD, the SD$_{100}$, SD$_{110}$, and SD$_{111}$ \cite{Misako_2009,Dorado2009}.
 Each defected supercell was relaxed by keeping the cell volume constant.
-For the substitutional defects, a slight displacement of the defect atom or its nearest neighbors is introduced before the relaxation to avoid the system getting trapped in a saddle point of the potential energy surface.
+For the substitutional defects, a slight displacement of the defect atom or its nearest neighbors is introduced before relaxation to avoid the system getting trapped in a saddle point of the potential energy surface.
 We confirmed the dynamic stability of the relaxed structures by ensuring that the phonon band structure did not have any modes with imaginary frequency.
 The IFCs of the system with point defects were calculated using the finite-displacement method.
-The space group symmetry for V$_{Th}$ and V$_{O}$ was face centered cubic, while for the He$_{Th}$, Kr$_{Th}$, Zr$_{Th}$, I$_{Th}$, and Xe$_{Th}$ substitution, the space group symmetry was orthorhombic, and the Schottky defects were orthorhombic for SD$_{100}$ and SD$_{110}$ and trigonal for SD$_{111}$ using the spglib implemented in the PHONOPY code.
-Finally, the phonon-defect scattering rates were calculated on a uniformly spaced q-points mesh of 24 × 24 × 24 with an 18 × 18 × 18 grid for the Green’s function, using the tetrahedron method to integrate over the Brillouin zone.
+The space group symmetry of the supercell containing the point defect of V$_{Th}$ and V$_{O}$ was face centered cubic, while the space group symmetry of the supercell containing the substitutional defects of He$_{Th}$, Kr$_{Th}$, Zr$_{Th}$, I$_{Th}$, and Xe$_{Th}$ were orthorhombic, and the space group symmetry of the supercell with the Schottky defects were orthorhombic for SD$_{100}$ and SD$_{110}$ and trigonal for SD$_{111}$.
+Space group symmetries were determined using spglib as implemented in the PHONOPY code.
+Finally, the phonon-defect scattering rates were calculated on a uniformly spaced 24 × 24 × 24 q-point mesh with an 18 × 18 × 18 grid for the Green’s function, using the tetrahedron method to integrate over the Brillouin zone.
 Finally, to understand the charge transfer of the substituted defects to the neighbouring atoms, the charge density difference plot was obtained using the VESTA software package \cite{Momma:ko5060} using the expression: ${\Delta\rho}_{\text{diff}}$ = ${\rho[\text{ThO}_{2}}+\text{defect}]$ - ${\rho[\text{ThO}_{2}]}$ - ${\rho[\text{defect}]}$ where ${\rho[\text{ThO}_{2}}+\text{defect}]$, ${\rho[\text{ThO}_{2}]}$, and ${\rho[\text{defect}]}$ are the charge density of ThO$_2$ with point defect, the pristine ThO$_2$, and isolated atom corresponding to that particular defect, respectively.